zingZing47/Leetcode_python3/README.md

+# Data Structures
+## Deque
-· Deque: Doubly Ended Queue, suitable when need quicker append and pop operations from both the ends of the container.
+· Doubly Ended Queue, suitable when need quicker append and pop operations from both the ends of the container.

   Time: O(1) for pop and append operations